rushabh-l/SQL-Power-BI-Project/README.md

 # Ad-Hoc Project using SQL and Power Bi

-Hi folks, this repository contains all related resources/files needed and prepared by me for this project.
+Hi everyone, this repository contains all the resources and files related to the project, which have been prepared by me.

 ▶️ Ad-Hoc-Insights
 Company: AtliQ Hardwares